- Reviews (4)

 *Any installation must be done according to the data and drawings detailed in the owner’s manual.

-90% of the last 10 homeowners who have registered their warranty are satisfied with this product.
+93% of the last 15 product owners who have registered their warranty are satisfied with this product.

 4''Ø FRESH AIR INTAKE REGISTER WITH AIRTIGHT DAMPER

 GLASS HEARTH PAD 10 mm - 18" X 50"

 ASH VACUUM CLEANER